Travel trailer and motorhome compliance

 ‘Lights and reflectors have a number of legal requirements.
 Each has to be designed for its particular function: e.g. a generic red light cannot be used for the rear position, end-outline, and stoplights; different lamps and reflectors have different fields-of-view (horizontally and vertically) and different maximum and minimum light intensities.

-‘There have been numerous cases of cheap non-compliant lights being used on caravans and camper-trailers offered for sale in Australia.
+‘There have been numerous cases of cheap non-compliant lights being used on travel trailers and camper-trailers offered for sale in Australia.
 Those approved have either an E-mark or a CRN (see below).

 • An E-mark (E for Europe) is used on many vehicle components used internationally.
 The mark consists of a capital ‘E’, with a small sub-script number (inside a circle) and with the approval number embossed in the plastic.
 Lights and reflectors that are sold only in Australia, may have an E-mark.
 They are however required to have a CRN (Component Registration Number).
 This is issued by the VSS after proof-of-compliance is provided.
 Such lights and reflectors must have unique identification markings so that they can be cross-referenced to the specific CRN.